ethersphere/SWIPs/SWIPs/swip-20.md

 ### Concepts

 #### *balance or potential stake*
-The contract keeps a balance of bzz tokensw associated with a node (and not an overlay as of SWIP-19).
+The contract keeps a balance of bzz tokens associated with a node (and not an overlay as of SWIP-19).
 Every time a `stakeDeposit` function is called, the amount of bzz sent with the transaction is added to this balance.

 #### *committed stake*